Tuscan White Bean Soup

-I’ve experimented with this soup for years and during that time, the Tuscan white bean soup has evolved to this creamy, flavorful soup.
+I’ve been tinkering with this soup for years, and over time, this Tuscan white bean soup has slowly evolved into the creamy, flavorful version you see here.

 Helpful tips

 - If you don’t have an immersion blender, please get one.
-There is nothing worse than transferring the contents of your pan to a blender, in batches, to process it to the right consistency.
-A good immersion blender goes for $50 – $100 and is so worth it, you’ll be wondering why you hadn’t gotten it before.
+Nothing is worse than transferring your pan’s contents to a blender in batches to process it to the right creamy texture.

-- Use fresh herbs as it does make a difference, especially in this dish.
+- Use fresh herbs as it does make a difference, especially in the taste of this dish.
+I use rosemary and sage, but other good choices are thyme, oregano, a few bay leaves, or marjoram.

-- This dish usually uses borlotti beans (a.k.a cranberry beans and Roman beans), but since I can’t find them locally, good substitutions are Northern beans or Cannellini beans.
+- This dish usually uses borlotti beans (a.k.a cranberry beans and Roman beans), but since I can’t find them locally, good substitutions are great Northern beans or Cannellini beans.
+Some people also add white kidney beans or navy beans.

-- I recommend petite diced tomatoes but regular diced are also fine.
+- I recommend petite diced tomatoes but regular diced tomatoes are also fine.

 - The farro grain comes in many different types (pearled, Italian, etc.) and you could use any of them.
 I just don’t recommend instant or precooked because I don’t like those textures.